Turning harmful seaweed blooms into sustainable building materials.

 By Nick Owens

 The world’s addiction to plastic means we now produce 430 million tons of it each year.
-Half of this is designed for single use—discarded almost immediately.
-Unsurprisingly, a staggering 85% of this plastic never reaches recycling facilities.
+Half of this – designed for single use – is discarded almost immediately.
+Unsurprisingly, the vast majority of this plastic never reaches recycling facilities.
 Instead, it ends up in landfills, unregulated waste sites, or polluting our oceans and ecosystems.

 Simultaneously, nutrient runoff from industrial agriculture—particularly nitrogen and phosphorus—has fuelled massive seaweed blooms across the Atlantic.
-These vast mats of Sargassum now form what’s known as the Great Atlantic Sargassum Belt, visible from space and estimated to weigh 24.2 million tons.
+These vast mats of Sargassum now form what’s known as the Great Atlantic Sargassum Belt, visible from space and estimated to weigh 24.2 million tons – the same as the entire human populations of the United States and Mexico combined!

 On land, Sargassum piles up on beaches without warning, where it rots, releasing hydrogen sulphide—a gas with an unpleasant odour and potential health risks like headaches and eye irritation.
 In the ocean, it entangles with plastic debris and disrupts coastal ecosystems: blocking sunlight, harming marine life, and preventing sea turtle hatchlings from reaching the water.
 It can also interfere with infrastructure and tourism, particularly in regions like the Caribbean where seasonal income is vital.